mmatyas/pegasus-docs/docs/user-guide/scripting.md

 ## 1. The scripts directory

-First, create a new directory called `scripts` inside the config directory:
+First, find your [config directory](config-dirs.md) and create a new directory there called `scripts` (eg. `~/.config/pegasus-frontend/scripts/`).

-- Linux: `~/.config/pegasus-frontend` or `/etc/xdg/pegasus-frontend`
-- Windows: `C:\Users\<User Name>\AppData\Roaming\pegasus-frontend`

 ## 2. Event directories

-Inside the `scripts` folder, create a new directory for the kind of event you want to script:
+Inside the `scripts` folder, create a new directory for the kind of events for which you want to react:

 Name | When
 :--- | ----